microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/applicationsecurityprofile_update.md

 ### Response

-The following is an example of the response if the optional `Prefer: return=representation` request header is used.
+The following is an example of the response when the optional `Prefer: return=representation` request header is used.
 <!-- {
   "blockType": "response",
   "truncated": false,